rezacsedu/Bengali-Hate-Speech-Dataset/README.md

 Following are a few examples of Bengali hate speech, either directed or generalized towards a specific person, entity, or a group:
 <p align="left"><img src="hate.png?" width="850" height="400"></p>

-### Getting access to full dataset
-We're preparing the full version of the dataset.
-Once ready, we'll make it publicly accessible.
-So, please stay tuned!

-### WARNING!
-The data and lexicons contain contenst that are racist, sexist, homophobic, and offensive in many different ways.
-Datasets are collected and subsequently annotated only for reearch related purposes.
-Therefore, please use it with your risk.

 ### Authors and contributors:
 * Md.
 Rezaul Karim - [Research Scientist, Fraunhofer Institute for Applied Information Technology FIT, Germany](https://www.linkedin.com/in/karimanalytics/).